Weekly Bible Notes and Worship Resources

 Introduction

-Churches across the world are now entering a time in the religious calendar called ' Ordinary Time'.
-There is nothing special going on like Easter or Christmas and in our own churches here in Bedford the next things of any excitement are Harvest (October 4) and Remembrance Sunday (13 November).
+Churches across the world are in a time in the religious calendar called ' Ordinary Time'.
+This year there is nothing which could be considered as normal and so it is a quite extraordinary time for all of us.
 Sunday Bible readings from now on will focus on the teachings of Jesus about living our ordinary Christian lives.
-Whilst there might not be anything special going on, perhaps for the next few weeks this is the really important stuff, getting on with being disciples, living out the teachings of Jesus day by day.
+Whilst there might not be anything special going on, perhaps for the next weeks this is the really important stuff, getting on with being disciples, living out the teachings of Jesus day by day.
 I suppose this is the time which really matters, where we show we mean what we say, by doing the things Jesus commanded.

 Our image this week is that of a cross.
 It has been made for an altar frontal by Jean Kirk and is entitled, 'The Cross is the Way.'
 It is a reminder to each of us when our daily life gets tough, that we should fix our eyes upon Jesus and his living example.
 He loves us so much that he gave us everything, even his life on the cross.
 We walk in his way to find life and peace.